I[But they have not all obeyed the gospel]

 “And he said: “Truly I tell you, unless you change and become like little children, you will never enter the kingdom of heaven.” — Matthew 18:3

-The journey does require faith like a child, and we will indeed be tested.
+The journey requires faith like a child, and we will indeed be tested.
 The heart and mind are of top priority to God because the testing of our faith produces the character that He desires to see flourish in us.

-Though these times in our life may be a challenge to go through, all of our hills and valleys contribute to our progress.
+Though these trials may be a challenge to go through, all of our hills and valleys contribute to our progress.
 Fighting God’s will can delay and even halt that progress for a time, and some “Pilgrims” even turn back on their journey, but we do not belong to those who shrink back, and are destroyed, but to those who have faith and are saved.
 (Hebrews 10:39).
 For clarification, to shrink back means to turn away from God.

 We can rest assured, however, that God will take care of all of our needs through even this humbling and testing, as He did for the Israelites on their exodus from Egypt.

 We do have an advantage that they didn’t have: a greater knowledge and a deeper understanding of what to expect along the way.
-In my opinion this knowledge is worth so much more than gold.
-To see us through we also have confidence in what we hope.
-This is faith.
+We have confidence in what we hope for will actually happen!
+This is faith!